Brightest Stars

 Vega rotates so fast it’s flattened

 Vega rotates rapidly, making a single full rotation about its axis once about every 12.5 hours.
 In contrast, our sun requires 27 days to spin once.
 As a result, if you could visit Vega in space, you’d find it noticeably flattened, as shown in the computer simulation below.
 Though a fast spinner, Vega isn’t the fastest of the three Summer Triangle stars.
-Altair rotates in only about 10 hours!
+Altair rotates once in only about 10 hours!

 Illustrations of Vega with a pole view and equator view compared to the sun.